Horizon-Hosting/documentation/src/content/docs/legal/privacy-policy.md

 Last Updated: 07th, August 2024 <br/>
 Last Reviewed: 07th, August 2024

-This Privacy Policy describes the policies of Horizon Hosting Limited (Company Number: 13693820), Old Airfield Farm, Gloucester, Gloucestershire GL2 7NG, United Kingdom of Great Britain and Northern Ireland (the), email: legal@hrznhosting.com, phone: 07421353203 on the collection, use and disclosure of your information that we collect when you use our website (https://hrznhosting.com, https://billing.hrznhosting.com and https://panel.hrznhosting.com ). (the “Service”).
+This Privacy Policy describes the policies of Horizon Hosting Limited (Company Number: 13693820), 11 Ann Wicks Road, Frampton On Severn, Gloucester, GL2 7HH, United Kingdom of Great Britain and Northern Ireland (the), email: legal@hrznhosting.com, phone: **+44 20 31379373** on the collection, use and disclosure of your information that we collect when you use our website (https://hrznhosting.com, https://billing.hrznhosting.com and https://panel.hrznhosting.com ). (the “Service”).
 By accessing or using the Service,